microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-02.md

 1. Navigate to the locally running application in the browser (http://localhost) & play the game

+    >Common Problems:
+    > - If the docker image does not start correctly, it may be because it cannot access the database.
+Verify that connections can be made to the server.
+By default, the server will restrict access to the database.
+Add a firewall rule.
 ### Check for records in the database

 1. Open the Azure portal (https://portal.azure.com).